 A commercial lease is required any time a business rents a commercial property for the purpose of conducting business from that location.
 Nishank Khanna, chief marketing officer at Clarify Capital, said a commercial lease agreement is a legally binding contract between a landlord and a business tenant.

-"The landlord agrees to rent out the business property, which is typically an office space, in exchange for money," Khanna told Business News Daily.
-"Commercial leases typically last from three to five years, creating a long-term relationship between the lessor and lessee."
+“The landlord agrees to rent out the business property, which is typically an office space, in exchange for money,” Khanna said.
+“Commercial leases typically last from three to five years, creating a long-term relationship between the lessor and lessee.”

 Although this may sound very similar to a residential lease, there are some important distinctions between a residential lease and a business lease.
 For one, while both involve a landlord renting space to a tenant in exchange for money, a residential lease cannot be used for business purposes.